gammaswap/v2-exchange-sdk/README.md

 );

 const decoded = decodeAssetId(assetId);
-console.log(decoded.id);           // 12345678901234567890n
+console.log(decoded.id);           // "12345678901234567890"
 console.log(decoded.periodLength); // 900
 console.log(decoded.expiration);   // startTime + periodLength
 ```

-`decodeAssetId()` returns `id` as a `bigint`, preserving the full 64-bit value.
+`decodeAssetId()` returns the 64-bit `id` as a decimal string, preserving the
-The `strike` and `reserved` fields are returned as decimal strings.
-The
+full value without JavaScript number precision loss.
+The `strike` and
+`reserved` fields are also returned as decimal strings.
+The function returns
-function also returns `expiration` as a convenience value; expiration is not
+`expiration` as a convenience value; expiration is not stored as a separate
-stored as a separate packed field.
+packed field.

 ### Convert epoch periods to timeframes